 Ensembles provide a probabilistic answer to the equifinality problem.
 They are a collection of deterministic predictions issued by different models to simulate the same event and attempt to produce a representative sample of the future.
 They can be built by a suitable method wherever a source of uncertainty needs to be put under scrutiny.
-Additionally, in general, the ensemble mean generally have better skills more skillful than deterministic systems and offers a better ability to forecast extreme events (e.g. Wetterhall et al., 2013).
+Additionally, in general, the ensemble mean is more skillful than deterministic systems and offers a better ability to forecast extreme events (e.g. Wetterhall et al., 2013).

 As the sources of uncertainty differ in their location, nature and statistical properties, they need specific tools to be deciphered efficiently (Liu and Gupta, 2007).
-A wide range of methods have been 50 developed in the past year to cater hydrological forecast needs.
+A wide range of methods have been developed in the past year to cater hydrological forecast needs.

-At the beginning of the 90s, meteorologists pioneered the operational use of ensembles by constructing Meteorological Ensemble Prediction Systems (MEPS), mostly to take into account imperfect initial conditions that isare a prime importance uncertainty source in view of the chaotic nature of the atmospheric physics.
+At the beginning of the 90s, meteorologists pioneered the operational use of ensembles by constructing Meteorological Ensemble Prediction Systems (MEPS), mostly to take into account imperfect initial conditions that are a prime importance uncertainty source in view of the chaotic nature of the atmospheric physics.
 Several methods have been proposed to tackle this issue.
-For instance, to

-55 of the atmospheric physics.
-Several methods have been proposed to tackle this issue.
-For instance, to define the initial condition uncertainty, the European Center for Medium-Range Weather Forecasts

-(ECMWF) generates an ensemble by initiating their model with singular vectors (Molteni et al.,
+For instance, to define the initial condition uncertainty, the European Center for Medium-Range Weather Forecasts (ECMWF) generates an ensemble by initiating their model with singular vectors (Molteni et al.,